 If it’s been awhile since you seriously pursued a promotion or last looked for work, you might find that the landscape feels a little alien.
 While fundamental tools such as résumés and recommendations remain important, technology now rules the roost.
 And up-to-date technology skills will likely be just as essential for keeping a job as they are for finding one.
 Forty-nine percent of employed baby boomers surveyed by AARP recently said staying current with technology is extremely or very important for their jobs.
 And in a recent survey by AARP, 45 percent of unemployed baby boomers said it’s extremely or very important for them to stay current with technology for the types of jobs they’re looking for.

-Once you’re comfortable with your new skills, I urge you to explore the rest of our Work & Jobs resources — everything you can imagine that may be helpful to someone who wants to make a job switch or go after a promotion.
+I urge you to explore the rest of our Work & Jobs resources — everything you can imagine that may be helpful to someone who wants to make a job switch or go after a promotion.

 The site includes key info such as tips on interviewing, how to use Facebook and other digital tools to find work, guidelines for working the room at networking events, information about employers who value 50-plus workers, and lots of other skill- and confidence-boosting guidance.